-VIN of the vehicle was KMHCN36C48_.
 The brake lights on my 2008 Hyundai Accent are not working.
 I changed the bulbs and checked the fuse - all are ok.
 I suspected the pedal switch that activates the brake lights might be the problem.
 Went online to see if I could find any other owners with the same issue, and discovered that a recall has been commenced by Hyundai for the very problem I am experiencing.
 However, the 2008 Hyundai Accent was not listed in the press release that I reviewed as one of the affected models.
 The problem may be bigger than they think.
 I felt that I should advise NHTSA that the Accent model may also be one of those affected.
 I contacted a local dealer and they did not have it in stock, but said they would get the brake pedal switch for me.
 In the meantime, my car is really not safe to drive without brake lights (day or night).
 Please get Hyundai working on this quickly, before someone gets killed, and consider whether the design problem might be affecting more models than have been identified to date.
-This problem occurred on Thursday, May.
-23, 2013.

 See all problems of the 2008 Hyundai Accent.

-The vehicle having this issue was a 2009 Hyundai Accent.
-The VIN of the car is KMHCM36C99_.
 The brake lights all failed at the same time.
 My daughter was following me and noticed they weren't working.
 I checked the fuse and it is ok, so the next component is the switch.
 I researched problems with my model and noticed there was a recall for the 2007 model year for the same model car for the stop lamp switch.
 Maybe the same parts are being used in later model years.
-It was December 14, 2012 when this brake light on issue occurred.

-The vehicle was a 2008 Hyundai Accent.
 The brake lights on the rear of the vehicle do not light up when the brake pedal is depressed.
 The brakes are functional though.
 This is a life-safety issue as the trailing vehicle may not know that I am applying the brakes.
-This problem occurred on 06/20/2012.

-The vehicle involved is a 2005 Hyundai Accent.
-The vehicle's vehicle identification number (VIN) is KMHCG45C25_.
 The brake lights do not work when the brake pedal is pressed, and the shifter is stuck in the parked position.
-The failure date was Jan.
-27, 2012.

-Vehicle identification number (VIN): KMHCG45CX5_.
-The owner has a 2005 Hyundai Accent.
+The contact owns a 2005 Hyundai Accent.
 The contact stated the brake lights remained illuminated while the engine was turned off, and the gear would not shift from park into drive without force.
 The vehicle was not taken to the dealer to be diagnosed.
 The failure and the current mileage was 66,000.
-This issue happened on Wed., Oct.
-12, 2011.

-Tl-the vehicle involved is a 2007 Hyundai Accent.
+Tl-the contact owns a 2007 Hyundai Accent.
 The contact was driving approximately 30 mph and a driver in another vehicle alerted him that the rear brake lights were not operating during braking.
 The contact planned to take the vehicle to an independent mechanic for repair.
 The manufacturer was made aware of the problem.
 The approximate failure mileage was 65,066.
 The VIN was unavailable.
 Js.
-This problem occurred on Sep.
-8, 2011.

 See all problems of the 2007 Hyundai Accent.

-The vehicle's vehicle identification number (VIN) was KMHCN46C98_.
 2008 Hyundai Accent brake lights do not fuction when brake pedal is depressed.
-This problem occurred on 03/01/2011.

-The car involved is a 2005 Hyundai Accent.
 I began having trouble taking my car out of the park position when I pushed the brake and one day I couldn't get it to come out at all.
 I called my local dealership and explained the problem and took it in to be check.
 They told me that it was a sensor that was bad and they needed to replace it and they also informed me that I didn't have any brake lights whenever I pushed them while driving.
 I was having trouble for about a month leading up to the day I couldn't get it out of park.
 I was able to used the shift lock override to force it out, but I still didn't have brake lights.
 It was fixed for about $150 including parts & labor.
 This was very scary though because I could have easily been rear ended since drives behind me didn't know I was braking.
-This brake light on problem happened on Sep.
-15, 2010.

 |Problem Category||Number of Problems|